 Private business archives

-Royal Bank of Scotland – The Royal Bank of Scotland Group holds an extensive archive of records relating to the activities of its constituent banks and their owners, staff and customers over three and a half centuries.
+Natwest Group Archives – The Natwest Group holds the records of the Royal Bank of Scotland – an extensive collection of records relating to the activities of its constituent banks and their owners, staff and customers over three and a half centuries.

-The following companies also have archive respositories based in Scotland:
+The following companies also have archive repositories based in Scotland: